garneteclogite/yandex-data-science/README.md

 # yandex-data-science
 This repository contains projects I made during 8-month Data Scientist courses by Yandex.
+All projects are done in Jupyter notebooks (.ipynb).
+The table below provides information about these projects.

-Please note that initially the descriptions for the projects were made in Russian for the convenience of reviewers.
-Therefore, don't be surprised if you see Russian sentences in some projects.
-I am gradually translating project descriptions into English.
+Initially notebooks descriptions for projects were made in Russian for the convenience of reviewers.
+But I am gradually translating project descriptions into English.
+Don't be surprised if you see Russian sentences in some projects.
+Information about the language of a notebook is available in brackets after the project name.
 I hope this does not make it difficult for you to understand my proposed solutions.
 Enjoy!
 <table>
     <tbody>
          <tr>